 When attending class, male students are expected to wear nice shorts (not athletic-type) or slacks.
 Jeans with holes or frays are not acceptable.
 Shirts need to look neat and professional.
 Collared shirts or plain colored shirts may be worn.
-Lettered t-shirts and sweatshirts, sweat pants, or white undershirts will not be allowed.
 Tennis shoes, sandals, and leather flip flops are acceptable (no plastic flip flops).
-No knit caps, stocking caps, or baseball hats in class.
 Earrings for men will not be allowed during class and practicum hours.
+Unacceptable apparel includes lettered t-shirts and sweatshirts, sweatpants, and frayed or holey jeans.
+No hats will be allowed in class.